UK general election on July 4: Everything you need to know

 An average of polls for the seven days to May 22 puts Labour on 45 per cent, the Conservatives on 24 per cent, Reform on 11 per cent and the Liberal Democrats on 10 per cent.

-The one new development in recent months has been the rise in popularity of the right-leaning Reform party, which was averaging around 6 per cent in summer 2023 and is now close to double that rating, at 11 per cent.
+A development in recent months has been the rise in popularity of the right-leaning Reform party, which was averaging about 6 per cent last summer 2023 and is now close to double that rating, at 11 per cent.

 A spokesman for Labour leader Keir Starmer said: “We are fully ready to go whenever the Prime Minister calls an election.
 We have a fully organised and operational campaign ready to go and we think the country is crying out for a general election so would urge the Prime Minister to get on with it.”